AdobeDocs/journey-optimizer.en/help/using/configuration/ip-warmup-campaign.md

 1. Complete the steps to create an email campaign, such as defining the campaign properties, [audience](../audience/about-audiences.md)<!--best practices for IP warmup in terms of audience?-->, and [content](../email/get-started-email-design.md#key-steps).

-    Note that you need to select a rule-based audience for your IP warmup campaign.
-[Learn more](../audience/creating-a-segment-definition.md)
+    >[!IMPORTANT]
+    >
+    >Audiences allowed in an IP warmup campaign must be [segment-based](../audience/creating-a-segment-definition.md) and created using the [default merge policy](https://experienceleague.adobe.com/en/docs/experience-platform/profile/merge-policies/overview#default-merge-policy){target="_blank"}.

     For more information on how to configure a campaign, refer to [this page](../campaigns/get-started-with-campaigns.md).

 1. [Activate](../campaigns/review-activate-campaign.md) the campaign.
 Its status changes to **[!UICONTROL Live]**.

+    >[!NOTE]
+    >
-    Note that business rules should not be used on IP warmup plan.
+    >[Business rules](rule-sets.md#apply-frequency-rule) should not be used on IP warmup plans.
 Applying these rules could hinder reaching the desired number of targeted profiles for campaigns.

     For a live campaign with IP warmup plan activated, the **[!UICONTROL Delete]** button is available until it is associated with an IP warmup plan.
 Once used in a plan, the campaign cannot be deleted anymore.